APPLYING

 Will the program sponsor visas for my family members to accompany me during my stay in the United States?

-The program will sponsor visas only for the individual participant.
+No. The program will sponsor visas only for the individual participant.
 Visas for family members will be the participant’s sole responsibility, and the program will assume no role in the process.

 When do my classes begin?